-This photograph of a French sergeant and his dog during world war 1 looks some steampunk, post apocalyptic hell.
+This photograph of a French sergeant and his dog wearing a gas mask during world war 1 looks like something out of a steampunk, post apocalyptic hell.
 In fact, this duo formed part of a team of medics whose job was to locate wounded soldiers on the battlefield and bring them back to a field hospital.
 They also collected the dead. where possible, for burial.
 In most cases, the dead and the wounded were left on the battlefield.
 There were not enough stretcher bearers to bring back the wounded, let alone collect the dead; especially under enemy fire.

 The dog’s keen nose was used to find survivors as well as deceased soldiers who might be hidden under rubble or in the mud.
 You can see a stretcher party in the far left background removing a casualty.